 If you’re a hiring manager with a fully staffed team, you might assume there’s no need to keep seeing candidates.
 After all, you’re busy and need to keep your focus on rewarding your top performers, continually training the guys in the middle and pushing the team members who are lagging behind.
 Why waste time interviewing candidates for a position that doesn’t exist?

-Well, there are several important reasons why you should always be recruiting that transcend simply filling vacancies.
+here are 3 important reasons why you should always be recruiting

 Regardless of what business you’re in, you need to constantly be gleaning intelligence about your brand’s position in the marketplace.
 By always being willing to interview candidates with in-demand skills you are creating an awareness of your brand and stoking interest for openings down the road.

 It's also an invaluable way to get all kinds of information about your place in the marketplace.

 - How are you perceived by your user base?

 - How does your brand stand up in the marketplace?

 - What’s your reputation out in the job market?

 Additionally, it allows you to stay current on your competition.
 If you want to learn how other companies in your sector operate, you have to keep speaking to people on the inside.
 And who better to learn from than someone who is looking to move on.

 - Where does your company stand against your competition in terms of pay structure, quotas, the tools they use?